python-lapidary/lapidary-render/docs/index.md

 ## Configuration

-Lapidary can be configured with a `pyproject.yaml` file of the client project, under `[tool.lapidary]` key.
+Lapidary-render can be configured with a `pyproject.yaml` file of the client project, under `[tool.lapidary-render]` key.

 package
 : root package name.